Constance Blaize, Knight of the Prophet

 - Sunburst - This spell has two uses.
 The first is utility removals from play (e.g. finishing off one of Thagrosh1's beasts so he can't feat it back).
 The second is when things have gone really wrong and she amassed a huge stack of focus.
 Spend it all on this spell if not in melee.

 Drawbacks & Downsides

 - Fixed damage dealing attacks (Anatomical Precision, Sniper, Corrosion, Puncture, etc.) get around her units' ARM bonus.
-The feat also won't be triggered on non-attack related damage rolls, like electro leaps.
+The feat also won't be triggered on non-attack related damage rolls, like Electro Leaps.

 - She is simple to predict and has no sneaky tricks.
 She also lacks personal agency in the late game without putting herself on the line.
-She's a blunt instrument, though an extremely accurate and hard-hitting one.
+She's a blunt instrument, although an extremely accurate and hard-hitting one.

 Tricks & Tips

 - Combined with Flashing Blade and long reach, you can potentially cut down a small handful of infantry, even in Shield Wall.